-Nine major aquifers supply about 97 percent of the groundwater used in Texas, with 21 minor aquifers supplying the other three percent.
-Each aquifer formation is unique, varying in the volume of water stored and ability to recharge.
+Nine major aquifers supply about 97 percent of the groundwater used in Texas, with 21 minor aquifers supplying the other three percent.1 Each aquifer formation is unique, varying in the volume of water stored and ability to recharge.
 Rainfall also varies widely across the State, as do other conditions affecting groundwater use.
-Thus the State's preferred method of groundwater management is through local groundwater conservation districts and the rules promulgated by those districts in accordance with the provisions of Chapter 36 of the Texas Water Code.
-As of March 2008 there are 91 confirmed groundwater conservation districts in Texas, with four others pending confirmation.
-The confirmed number includes the Edwards Aquifer Authority, a special law district with its own enabling legislation.
-Texas's two major subsidence districts also have authority to regulate groundwater production, although these districts are not groundwater conservation districts as defined under Chapter 36.
-This paper focuses on Chapter 36 groundwater conservation districts (GCDs).
+Thus the State's preferred method of groundwater management is through local groundwater conservation districts and the rules promulgated by those districts in accordance with the provisions of Chapter 36 of the Texas Water Code.2 As of September 2018, there are 98 confirmed groundwater conservation districts in Texas, with two others pending confirmation.3 The confirmed number includes the Edwards Aquifer Authority, a special law district with its own enabling legislation.4 Texas's two major subsidence districts also have authority to regulate groundwater production, although these districts are not groundwater conservation districts as defined under Chapter 36.5 In the absence of a groundwater district landowners need no regulatory approval to drill and operate a groundwater well.
+Local jurisdictions do, in some instances, limit or prohibit wells.